Beyond-Better/bb/docs/TOOL_IO.md

 ## Conversation Logger vs LLM Message History

-The conversation logs are for displaying by BBai to the user.
+The conversation logs are for displaying by BB to the user.
 The LLM message history is the array of messages sent to the LLM with each conversation turn.
 There is a tight correlation between the two, but they are not the exact same thing.

 For example, the conversation history can have "side" conversations when asking for git commit message, or asking for conversation title, or when delegating tasks such as summarizing a conversation.
 The conversation logs contain "entries" which can come from multiple LLM interactions.